Demaryius Thomas remembered by players for generous nature

 He had many of both.

-Broncos kicker Brandon McManus posted photos of the two of them together on social media with the caption: “This is who my friend was.
+Broncos kicker Brandon McManus posted photos of the two of them together on social media with the caption: ”This is who my friend was.
 Always Smiling.
-I love you DT #RIP Broken heart.”
+I love you DT (hash)RIP Broken heart.”

 Several players remain on the Broncos roster who had ties with him from when he was in Denver for his last season in 2018, including receivers Tim Patrick and Courtland Sutton.
 There are a few coaches, too, and about 40 workers inside the organization.
 Although Broncos coach Vic Fangio never spent time with Thomas, he felt like he did through all the stories.